The previous section described how to find, install, and configure software using Plugins.

-To view and configure the added jails, click “Jails”.
-In the example shown in Figure 13.2b, the list entry for the jail named xdm_1 has been clicked in order to enable that jail’s configuration options.
-The entry indicates the name of the jail, its IP address, whether or not it will start automatically at system boot, whether or not it is currently running, and the type of jail (e.g. standard indicates that it is a FreeBSD jail whereas pluginjail would indicate that it was installed using Plugins).
+Click Jails to view and configure the added jails.
+In the example shown in Figure 13.2.2, the list entry for the jail named xdm_1 has been clicked to enable that jail’s configuration options.
+The entry indicates the jail name, IP address, whether it will start automatically at system boot, if it is currently running, and jail type: standard for a FreeBSD jail, or pluginjail if it was installed using Plugins.

-In order, from left to right, the following configuration icons are available:
+From left to right, these configuration icons are available:

-Edit Jail: used to edit the jail’s settings which were described in Table 13.2a.
-Note that once a jail is created, the jail’s name and type cannot be changed so these fields will be greyed out.
+After a jail has been created, the jail name and type cannot be changed, so these fields will be grayed out.

-Add Storage: used to configure the jail to access an area of storage as described in Add Storage.
+Add Storage: configure the jail to access an area of storage as described in Add Storage.

-Upload Plugin: used to manually upload a plugin previously downloaded from the plugins repository.
+Upload Plugin: manually upload a plugin previously downloaded from the plugins repository.

-Shell: used to access a root command prompt in order to configure the selected jail from the command line.
+Shell: access a root command prompt to configure the selected jail from the command line.
 When finished, type exit to close the shell.

-If you prefer to use ssh to access a jail instead of the jail’s “Shell” icon, you will need to first start the ssh service and create a user account for ssh access.
-To do this, click the “Shell” icon for the jail you wish to configure ssh access to.
+ssh can be used to access a jail instead of the jail’s Shell icon.
+This requires starting the ssh service and creating a user account for ssh access.
+Start by clicking the Shell icon for the desired jail.

 service sshd start

-The jail’s RSA key pair should be generated and the key’s fingerprint and random art image displayed.
+The first time the service runs, the jail’s RSA key pair is generated and the key fingerprint and random art image displayed.

 Login group is user1.
 Invite user1 into other groups? : wheel

-Once the user is created, set the root password so that the new user will be able to use the su command to gain superuser privilege.
-To set the password, type passwd then input and confirm the desired password.
+After creating the user, set the root password so that the new user will be able to use the su command to gain superuser privilege.
+To set the password, type passwd then enter and confirm the desired password.